Welcome to our NEW Website | Click here to learn about important changes and new ways to save!

 How much salt should I use?

-This recipe can be adapted to turkeys of all sizes.
+This recipe can be adjusted to turkeys of all sizes.
 A good reference is 1 tablespoon of salt for every 4 pounds of turkey.
 Redmond Real Salt salt is best!
+Adjust the other spices based on the size of your turkey, too, adding 1 teaspoon of other seasonings per 2 pounds of meat.

 by